ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### View or edit existing segments

-1. To view a list of existing segments, run the `Get-OrganizationSegment` cmdlet.
+1. To view all existing segments, run the `Get-OrganizationSegment` cmdlet.

-    You will see a list of segments and details for each.
-Details include each segment's type, who created or last modified it, and so on.
+    You will see a list of segments and details for each, such as segment type, its UserGroupFilter value, who created or last modified it, GUID, and so on.

     > [!TIP]
     > Print or save your list of segments for reference later.
-For example, if you want to edit a segment, you will need to know its Identity.
+For example, if you want to edit a segment, you will need to know its name or identify value (this will be used with the Identity parameter).

 2. To edit a segment, use the `Set-OrganizationSegment` cmdlet with the Identity parameter and relevant details.
 Here's an example:

-    `example`
+    `Set-OrganizationSegment -Identity c96e0837-c232-4a8a-841e-ef45787d8fcd -UserGroupFilter "Department -eq 'HRDept'"`

-    In this example, we are updating the department name from "HR" to "HRDept" for the segment that has the Identity value of `what`.
+    In this example, for the segment that has the GUID "c96e0837-c232-4a8a-841e-ef45787d8fcd", we are updating the department name to "HRDept".

 When you have finished defining or editing your segments, proceed to plan (or define) information barrier policies.